struckmb/qmk_firmware/users/struckmb/readme.md

 For missing digits or Fn-Keys use the binary representation, e.g. press F1+F4 to get F5 or 2+4 to get 6.
 (2+8 represents 0 here.)

-New idea to get get back the layer tab on s:
+New idea to get get back the layer on tap s:
 ```
  ┌─────┬─────┬─────┬─────┐
  │ F8  │ 4 $ │ 2 " │ 1 ! │